 When you’re a foreigner in a new city, it can be hard to know how to get the most out of your precious time and travel money.
 Is it best to stick to the obvious list of attractions?
 Or turn down a few side streets for a more authentic (and maybe cheaper) - glimpse of your destination?

 As any seasoned traveller knows, it’s the insider local tips that can really make a trip.
 So here are few to help you navigate some of the world's most famous tourist hotspots and make up your own mind about what to see and do.

 For a more authentic experience on the water, consider one of the less touristy options.
-Tha Kha is a lovely floating market and much more tranquil, offering a true glimpse at Thai rural living.
-You may also enjoy the Thai desserts on offer at Bang Nam Phueng, the fresh seafood at Bang Kla and the unusual fruit and vegetables on offer at Khlong Lat Mayom.
-One more authentic floating market near Bangkok is Bang Khu Wiang, where you may even be lucky enough to spot monks on their alms rounds.
+Tha Kha is a lovely floating market and much more tranquil, offering a true glimpse of Thai rural living.
+You may also enjoy the Thai desserts on offer at Bang Nam Phueng, the fresh seafood at Bang Kla, or the unusual fruit and vegetables on offer at Khlong Lat Mayom.
+But be prepared to haggle for the best prices possible!For more

-For more Thailand Travel Money tips, read our Thailand Destination Guide.
+Thailand Travel Money tips, read our Thailand Destination Guide.